pyladies/pyladies/www/_posts/2014-03-27-pyladies-events-at-pycon2014.md

 PyLadies Activities at PyCon 2014 in Montreal
 =============================================
 So many happenings!
 Add these PyLadies events to your schedule!
-Or bookmark this link for [quick reference:][quickref]
+Or bookmark this [quick reference][quickref] link.

 PyLadies Mixer